reddit/devvit/devvit-docs/versioned_docs/version-0.10/blocks/attributes/_alignment.md

 - `middle`
 - `bottom`

+Note: If vertical alignment is not used in a `hstack`, then the content will stretch vertically.

 #### Horizontal alignment

 - `start`: The default if the attribute is not used.
 - `center`
 - `end`

+Note: If horizontal alignment is not used in a `vstack`, then the content will stretch horizontally.